ArjunAjithB/ArjunAjithB/Readme.md

 ## 👋 Hi, I’m Arjun Ajith
+💬 *"Turning numbers into narratives, and data into decisions."*

 🎓 Currently pursuing **MSc in Econometrics and Financial Technology** at the **Centre for Budget Studies**, **Cochin University of Science and Technology**
 📊 Passionate about **Data Analytics**, **Financial Markets**, and **Technology-Driven Investment Strategies**